MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

     The `--scope` argument identifies where this role assignment applies.
 In this example, you grant the "Storage Blob Data Contributor" role to the service principal for the container named "blob-container-01".

     - Replace `PythonAzureExample-Storage-rg` and `pythonazurestorage12345` with the resource group that contains your storage account and the exact name of your storage account.
 Also, adjust the name of the blob container, if necessary.
-If you use the wrong name, you see the error, "Can not perform requested operation on nested resource.
+If you use the wrong name, you see the error, "Cannot perform requested operation on nested resource.
 Parent resource 'pythonazurestorage12345' not found."

     - Replace the \<AZURE_SUBSCRIPTION_ID> place holder with your Azure subscription ID.
 (You can run the [az account show](/cli/azure/account#az-account-show) command and get your subscription ID from the `id` property in the output.)